-Dr. David H. Perrin, dean of the College of Health and professor in the Department of Physical Therapy and Athletic Training at the University of Utah (2014 – present), began his path of giving to the School of Health and Rehabilitation Sciences is 2005 when he spearheaded a multi-donor campaign to establish an endowed Sports Medicine Student Resource Fund.
+Dr. David H. Perrin, dean of the College of Health and professor in the Department of Physical Therapy and Athletic Training at the University of Utah (2014 to present), began his path of giving to the School of Health and Rehabilitation Sciences in 2005 when he spearheaded a multi-donor campaign to establish an endowed Sports Medicine Student Resource Fund.
 Shortly thereafter, he created the David H. Perrin Student Award for students from the Athletic Training or Sports Medicine programs to aid with expenses associated with their academic program.
 His dedication to the school and its mission was exemplified further when he went on to make a significant planned gift that demonstrates his philanthropic spirit and enhances his significant track record of support and legacy-building.
-Dave also served as a member of the School’s Board of Visitors from 20XX to 2014, guiding the school’s future into new territories.
+Perrin also served as a member of the SHRS' Board of Visitors from 2006 to 2014, guiding the school’s future into new territories.

-Dave has received distinguished alumni awards from all of his higher education Alma Maters and, in 2008, was inducted into the University of Pittsburgh Legacy Laureate Society, the highest honor bestowed by the University.
+Perrin has received distinguished alumni awards from all of his higher education Alma Maters and, in 2008, was inducted into the University of Pittsburgh Legacy Laureate Society, the highest honor bestowed by the University.
 In 2009, A.T.
-Still University’s Arizona School of Health and Sciences awarded Dave an Honorary Doctor of Humane Letters.
+Still University’s Arizona School of Health and Sciences awarded him an Honorary Doctor of Humane Letters.

 He has spent almost 40 years as an educator, clinician and researcher in the field of Sports Medicine and Athletic Training, previously holding the position of provost and executive vice chancellor at the University of North Carolina at Greensboro from 2007 to 2014 and as dean of the School of Health and Human Performance at UNCG from 2001 to 2007.
 Prior to that, he directed the University of Virginia’s Athletic Training Education program from 1986 to 2001 where he was named the Joe Gieck Professor of Sports Medicine and founded the Sports Medicine and Athletic Training Research Laboratory.
 While at UVA, he was awarded the All-University Outstanding Teaching Award in 1997 and Curry School of Education Foundation's Outstanding Professor Award in 1998.